-Let’s face it – relationship breakdown and family separation is hard work!
-When children are involved it typically entails a period of disorganised family life for all members.
+Let’s face it – relationship breakdown and family separation can be hard work!
+When children are involved it typically involves a period of disorganised family life for all members.
 The duration and intensity of the disruption may be influenced by your child’s age; the level of hostility between you and your ex-partner, family finances or your preparedness as parents to work together in resolving an array of parenting issues.

 When children are not involved the process of relationship breakdown and separation can never-the-less be a time of intense emotional upheaval.
 The fighting may/may not continue as one or both partners contend with intense feelings of anger; sadness; grief; resentment… It may be that you are still in love with your ex and find it heart-wrenching to divide your belongings and prepare to move on alone.